CrystalxxD/Yr12AssessmentTask-1/Script.md

 The script then checks the fields.
 It first checks that none of the fields are left empty, then it checks if the email is in the correct format with an @ symbol and a dot.
 After that, the password is checked to see if it is eight characters long and contains at least one letter and one number.
 If all validation passes, the formdiv becomes hidden and infodiv becomes visible, showing the user's information.

-In the CSS file, the body of the page is centred.
-With the form in a container called formDiv.
+In the CSS file, the body of the page is centred with the form in a container called formDiv.
 The container has a white background, rounded corners and a shadow to separate it from the rest of the page.

 The input fields have rounded corners and light borders as well, and they will highlight the field that the user has pressed.